The UNAVI Vision

 Interoperability

-Shared schemas are how different clients and spaces understand each other’s data.
+Shared schemas are how different clients or objects understand each other’s data.
 A space schema defines what an environment looks like.
-An avatar schema defines how a character is described.
-Applications that agree on a schema can work with each other’s records without coordination.
+An avatar schema defines how a character is to be rendered.
+Applications that agree on a schema can work with each other’s records without further coordination.

 Structure

-An HSD describes a hierarchy of nodes — the parts that make up the object.
-Each node can have a position, a mesh (its geometry), a material (its appearance), physics properties, and scripts that define its behavior.
+HSD is a simple format describing the hierarchy of nodes and other data.
+Each node can have a position, mesh, material, physics properties, or scripts that define its behavior.

-Meshes and textures are stored as blobs, separate from the record itself.
-This keeps the document light while allowing heavy assets to be cached and reused.
+Binary data like mesh geometry, textures, and scripts are stored as blobs, separate from the record itself.
+This keeps the document light and allows heavy assets to be cached, re-used by other documents, and lazily fetched.

 Collaboration